William F. B. O'Reilly

-William Francis Buckley O'Reilly (born August 10, 1963) is an American opinion columnist and Republican political consultant from Mt.
-Kisco, New York.
+William Francis Buckley O'Reilly (born August 10, 1963) is an American opinion columnist and Republican political consultant from Mount Kisco, New York.
 He is a partner at The November Team LLC, a New York-based communications firm.

 O'Reilly is the publisher of the conservative newsblog the "Blackberry Alarm Clock".
 He also writes a twice-weekly opinion column for Newsday.